Udmurt

 sg

-‘Petja took off a shirt.’
+‘Petja took off his shirt.’

 Valency pattern: